 The Library Board will then refer this matter to the Personnel Committee of the board.
 This committee shall review the matter and make a recommendation to the Board.

 There should be three Personnel Committee members reviewing the grievance, including one officer of the board.
-If the griever’s grievance is with a member or members of the Personnel Committee, that member or members shall not participate in the review process related to that grievance.
-This may require the Board to appoint a new member or members to the Personnel Committee, or for the Personnel Committee to choose an interim committee chair.

 After receiving and considering the recommendation of the Personnel Committee, the Board should make a decision regarding the grievance.
 A written record of this decision should be forwarded to the griever within 30 days of the original written concern being received.